-- NA specifies the sample is not analysed for the specific parameter. - BDL specifies that the result obtained is below detection limit.
+- NA specifies the sample is not analysed for the specific parameter. - BDL specifies that the result obtained is below deductable limit. - ND specifies the sample is not detectable for the specific parameter.

 Please Note: Industrial clusters observed with below detection limit parameters are NOT included into the graphs